jnsp/nvim-config/README.md

 ```

 Linters make new space to specify the position of warning or error in your code.
-It could be annoying flashing the gutter space.
+It could be annoying to flash the gutter space.
-You need to fix the gutter space all the time.
+It would be best if you kept the gutter space at all times.

 ```vim
 " ale - keep the sign gutter open at all times